 Is Karan Patel’s Wife Ankita Bhargava Pregnant?
-The Actress Responds In A Witty Way!
+Actress Responds In A Witty Way!

 When Ankita was asked regarding the same, she had a witty response!
 She told the entertainment portal, "I also heard the same from a few more portals...
 It seems I have been expecting every year ever since I got married 5 years ago.
 Anyway, Pregnant or not pregnant....
 I don't want to be in the news for this reason...AT ALL, so let's not make any article about it anyway, Thank you for at least letting me know."
 However, the Yeh Hai Mohabbatein actor is yet to react on the same.

 It has to be recalled that Karan and Ankita had announced the arrival of their first child in May 2018.
-Unfortunately, the actress suffered miscarriage in June.
+Unfortunately, the actress suffered a miscarriage in June.
 On the work front, Karan quit Yeh Hai Mohabbatein for Khatron Ke Khiladi 10.
 Apparently, he is one among the top three finalists of the stunt-based reality show.
 The show will be aired in January 2020, after Bigg Boss 13 ends.

 Most Read: Bigg Boss 13 Is Disappointing & Irritating; Contestants Seem Desperate For Footage!